pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 - By default, the audio record control would start recording at the same time that the audio prompt starts.
   However, we've used the page's ``events`` parameter to specify that we instead want the ``recordStart`` event to be triggered 0.5 seconds after the ``promptEnd`` event.
+  See the `PsyNet documentation <https://psynetdev.gitlab.io/PsyNet/tutorials/event_management.html>`_ for more information on event management.
 - We've used the page's ``progress_display`` parameter to design a **progress display** that will include both a progress bar and some progress text.
 This is helpful for showing the participant what to do when.